Stefanie Vögele: 2019

 Vögele started her year at Auckland where she lost in the first round to Sara Sorribes Tormo.
 In Sydney, she was defeated in the first round of qualifying by Ekaterina Alexandrova.
 At the Australian Open, she lost in the first round to 28th seed Hsieh Su-wei.

 Vögele played at the Thailand Open where she was defeated in the first round by sixth seed and eventual finalist Ajla Tomljanović.
 Despite losing in the final round of qualifying at the Dubai Championships, she made it into the main draw as a lucky loser.
 She was defeated in the second round by compatriot and eventual champion, Belinda Bencic.
-Making it past qualifying at the Indian Wells Masters, she stunned fourth seed, Sloane Stephens, in the second round.
+Making it past qualifying at the Indian Wells Open, she stunned fourth seed, Sloane Stephens, in the second round.
 She lost in the third round to eventual champion Bianca Andreescu.
 At the Miami Open, she was defeated in the first round of qualifying by Tímea Babos.
 She lost in the second round at the Monterrey Open to eighth seed Magdaléna Rybáriková.

 Playing in her country at the Ladies Open Lugano, Vögele reached the quarterfinals where she was defeated by Fiona Ferro.
 At the Prague Open, she lost in the first round to Jana Čepelová.
 Seeded third at the Open de Cagnes-sur-Mer, she made it to the final where she was defeated by Christina McHale.
 Seeded third at the Solgironès Open Catalunya, she lost in the second round to qualifier Marta Kostyuk.
 At the French Open, she was defeated in the first round of qualifying by Xu Shilin.

 Vögele lost in the second round of the Bol Open to top seed, defending champion, and eventual champion Tamara Zidanšek.
 As the top seed at the Torneo Internazionale Antico Tiro a Volo in Rome, she was defeated in the first round by Italian Jessica Pieri.

 Playing one grass-court tournament before Wimbledon in Eastbourne, Vögele lost in the first round of qualifying to Jessica Pegula.
 At the Wimbledon Championships, she was defeated in the first round by two-time quarterfinalist Kaia Kanepi.

-Seeded second and defending champion at the Grand Est Open in Contrexéville, Vögele reached the semifinals where she lost to Katarina Zavatska.
+Seeded second and defending champion at the Contrexéville Open, Vögele reached the semifinals where she lost to Katarina Zavatska.
 At the Ladies Open Lausanne, she was defeated in the first round by fourth seed Mihaela Buzărnescu.